atroxaper/p6-LogP6/README.md

 ## Conditional log calls

-Sometimes you may need to log an information required additional calculation.
+Sometimes you may need to log information that required additional calculation.
+It is useful to know whether the log will be written or not before the calculation.
+Logger's `-on` methods were created especially for that.
+It will return a particular object (or Any) with `log` and `logf` methods you can use to log with the corresponding log level.
+Please look at the example
-In such cases it is useful to know will the log be written or not before the calculation.
-Logger `-on` methods created specially for that.
-It will return special object (or Any) with `log` and `logf` methods you can use to log with corresponding log level.
-Please look at the example below:
+below:

 ```perl6
 use LogP6 :configure;